 1. Hard Reset iPad to Fix Black Screen of Death

-You can fix the black screen of death of you iPad by hard resetting the device.
+You can fix the black screen of death of you iPad by hard resetting or force restarting the device.
 You can do this by holding the wake/sleep button and the home button together for a few seconds or till you notice the Apple logo on the screen.
 Release the buttons once you see the logo.
 Your iPad will reboot and function normally.

 Step 1: Install the latest iTunes on your system.
 Start iTunes and establish a connection between your computer and iPad.